rw178/assignment/README.md

   will be skipped.
 * a strategy per account allows the flexibility to have different criteria for accounts (e.g. a higher limit for high net worth individuals)
-* although no mechanism to remove transactions older than 60 seconds was implemented, given the hard limit on the number of transactions and performance impact, this is something that would normally be discussed further with the relevant stakeholders
+* although no mechanism to remove transactions older than 60 seconds was implemented, given the hard limit on the number of transactions and potential performance impact, this is something that would normally be discussed further with the relevant stakeholders
+* when an alert is triggered an exception is thrown which could potentially be too expensive an operation, so an alternative might be preferable.
 * Amazon Coretto 17.0.10 was used for development

 ## Algorithm